nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/core-server/indexing-and-query/elasticsearch-highlights.md

 ---
 title: Elasticsearch Highlights
-description: A description for how Elasticsearch can be used for highlights.
+description: Discover how Elasticsearch can be configured to use the highlight feature.
 review:
     date: '2017-05-22'
     status: ok